Looking to invest in the future? Enter electric vehicles. Diversify your investment with these best electric vehicle ETFs.

 The Simplify Volt RoboCar Disruption and Tech ETF (VCAR) is a powerful exchange-traded fund with a strong focus on the future of transportation, mainly autonomous vehicle technology.

 Large companies like Netflix and Intel are part of this ETF – and investors will notice that it has a reputation for picking up “big players”.

 Companies who have anything to do with progressive, future technology can be found here: the focus, of course, of this ETF, is focused on electric vehicles and future sustainable transportation like autonomous vehicles.

 VCAR is newer than some (like DRIV) but deserves a look for its powerful holding companies.

 The Xtrackers Future Mobility ETF is one of the newer ETFs on the list and was first launched to investors in 2019.

 Even though it’s one of the fresher funds, it has already managed to climb to the top of fund manager recommendations.
 Simply said, it’s a good investment – and branches out into more than 20 different companies part of the future mobility field.

 As far as a sustainable investment goes, many say that you can’t go wrong with the Future Mobility ETF.
-The fund’s assets are pretty solid and the prospects for strong future performance looks solid.
+The fund’s assets are pretty solid and the prospects for a strong future performance look solid.